-The sector is regulated and inspected, though painful headlines haven't completely disappeared.
+The sector is regulated and inspected, with the same inspection bodies that look after schools, namely: Ofsted (England), Estyn (Wales), DENI (NI), HMIE (Scotland).
+But painful headlines haven't completely disappeared.

 A male nursery worker in Lanarkshire was jailed in July 2012 for sex-crimes and, following the arrest of Vanessa George a nursery worker at Little Ted's in Plymouth, in June 2009, a review concluded that the nursery 'provided an ideal environment within which George could abuse'.
 Many of her victims remain unidentified, causing considerable pain and angst for parents.

-Kind of.
-In England nurseries and Kindergartens follow the Early Years Foundation Stage (EYFS).
+In England nurseries and Kindergartens follow the Early Years Foundation Stage (EYFS) – a kind of ‘national curriculum’ for preschools.
 This is divided into three key areas:

 - Learning and development

 - Safeguarding and welfare requirements.